react-native-community/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment

 <!--
-  Run `npx react-native info` in your terminal and paste its contents here.
+  Run `npx react-native info` in your terminal inside a react-native project and paste its contents here.
   Also please make sure that `npx react-native doctor` is passing.
 -->